abc-125/segad/README.md

 ```

 ### Train and evaluate
 Only VisA dataset is available for now.
+List of available models: `["efficient_ad", "rd4ad", "all_ad"]`. `"all_ad"` includes both EfficientAD and RD4AD.
 ```bash
 python main.py --model efficient_ad
 ```